12dash/SchizoFRIENDia/README.md

 # SchizoFRIENDia
 Making friends with the voices in your head
+Idea: A friendly web app which enables schizophrenic patients to conceptualize the voices in their head as 2D avatars and interact with them
+Medical concept: Avatar Therapy
+Technology usage: Artificial Intelligence, Image Processing and Natural Language Processing.

 # API
 Contains the flask api which makes the avatar using deep learning model.